‘Setting the Table for Famine’—Michael Yon on the Energy Crisis, Food Shortages, Price Inflation, and the Human ‘South-Stream Pipeline’ to the US

 They have to limit the amounts.
 Many of the Germans heat their homes with natural gas.
 Remember, most Germans don’t have fireplaces.
 They live in cities.
 Many of them live in apartment buildings.
 This is a very serious situation coming.
 The trees are being cut down and the coal’s being fired up again to keep people warm.

 How important is natural gas flow to Europe?

 Absolutely.
-Ukraine’s had numerous famines.
-One of the things I’ve learned about famine in my studies of famine is that living in the middle of farmland is not your savior.
-In fact, it doesn’t seem even related to whether or not you’re going to end up having food.
+Ukraine has had numerous famines.
+In studying famine I have learned that living in the middle of farmland will not save you.
+In fact, it doesn’t even seem to be related to whether or not you’re going to end up having food.
 The political situation is often more related.

 What are they saying in clear words?

 They are talking about the Great Reset, and about reducing the population on earth.
 When you go into a famine, malnutrition leads to population-wide AIDS.
 Most people in a famine don’t actually die from hunger.
 They die from disease because they become weakened, and they’re eating things they don’t normally eat, and traveling to places where they get disease.

 Historically, the communists have used the Greens quite a lot as well.
 Most of us actually do want the environment to be nice.
 It’s not like we’re anti-environment.
 I spend so much time in the jungles and the deserts and the woods.
 I love to have clean places out there.
 But the menu is tailor-made.
 For instance, here they talk about nitrogen, stikstof, and in Germany it’s carbon dioxide.

 Germany is just right over the border.
 Yes, the Greens have been used as a tool, but this is clearly a hostile takeover.
 The World Economic Forum doesn’t even hide that that’s what they’re doing.